snakemode/depict-it/readme.md

   ...
 ```

-When a Vue instance is created, it adds all the properties found in its data object to Vue’s **reactivity system**.
+When a Vue instance is created, it adds all the properties found in its data object to Vue’s [reactivity system](https://vuejs.org/v2/guide/reactivity.html).
 When the values of those properties change, the view will “react”, updating to match the new values.

-By defining both our `p2pClient` and `p2pServer` properties inside of Vue's data object, we make them **reactive**, so any changes observed to the properties, will cause the UI to **re-render**.
+By defining both  of the `p2pClient` and `p2pServer` properties inside of Vue's data object, they become **reactive** - any changes observed to the properties, will cause the UI to **re-render**.

 Our Vue app only contains two functions, one to start `hosting` and the other to `join`.
-In reality, they're both doing the same thing (connecting to an `Ably channel` by name), but depending on which button is clicked in our UI, that `peer` will either behave as a host or a client.
+In reality, they're both doing the same thing (connecting to an `Ably channel` by name), but depending on which button is clicked in the UI, that `peer` will either behave as a host or a client.

 ```js
     host: async function(evt) {